ar4/deepwave/docs/example_target_wavefield.rst

     for i in range(50):
         optimiser.step(closure)

 Lastly, we will save the wave propagation time steps so that we can make them into an animated GIF.
 The full example code shows two ways of achieving this.
-The simplest is to use Deepwave's `callback feature <example_callback_animation>`.
+The simplest is to use Deepwave's :doc:`callback feature <example_callback_animation>`.
 The other uses the approach discussed in :doc:`the checkpointing example <example_checkpointing>`.

 Using `FFmpeg <https://ffmpeg.org>`_ to join these individual time steps into an animated GIF (although you could use other tools, such as Matplotlib)::